loveemu/psf-drivers/snsf/namco/blue-crystral-rod-snsf.md

 These threads are executed through the VBlank interrupt.
 The game's NMI handler never returns.

+Switching the execution context of the virtual thread is done by $82CA.

 Before most music can be played, the common data block must be transferred.
 Calling $A02A is an easy way to do this.

 ## Sound command (SNES high-level side)

 The sound thread handles command requests for sound.
-Switching the execution context of the virtual thread is probably done by $82CA.

 The sound command byte is stored in $9D.
 The sound thread monitors the value and performs processing according to